Data Science Roadmap - A Comprehensive Career Guide

 There exist some basic and advanced machine learning

-- Exploratory Data Analysis & Data Cleaning: Before moving on to the ML tools, it is important for you to be well versed with what EDA & data cleaning is.
-EDA, commonly known as exploratory data analysis, is a way of studying the datasets to summarize them into a visual format.
-While, data cleaning is a process of detecting & correcting errors, and ensuring that the data is free of errors.
+- Exploratory Data Analysis & Data Cleaning: Before moving on to the ML tools, you need to be well versed with what EDA & data cleaning is.
+EDA or exploratory data analysis, is a way of studying the datasets to summarize them into a visual format.
+Data cleaning is the process of detecting & correcting errors, and ensuring that the data is free of errors.

 The below cheat sheet & the article here can help you get started with EDA now.

 2. Feature Selection & Engineering: This should typically be your next step in learning ML.
 This uses domain knowledge to obtain the features from the data, which in turn helps with improving the performance of ML algorithms.
 So, if you are willing to gain expertise in the ML domain, you need to learn about feature selection & engineering.